JillYeh08/THE-Top-5-Best-Taiwanese-Foods/README.md

    <img src="LargeIntestineVermicelli.png" alt="Large Intestine Vermicelli Drawing" width="500" height="500">

   Out of all the best Taiwanese dishes, Large Intestine Vermicelli takes the number one spot for me.
 Though it may taste or feel off if you eat a bowl that isn't good, a well-made one is always the most comforting.
-The more popular version is Oyster Vermicelli, but as a disliker of most seafoods, I'd say the Large Intestine version is much tastier.
+The more popular version is Oyster Vermicelli, but as a disliker of most seafoods, I'd say the large intestine version is much tastier.

   [Recipe for Large Instestine Vermicelli](http://www.eatinginabox.com/2015/03/da-chang-mian-xian-streetfood-challenge.html)